alfonsosn/evalyo/weekly_reports/week_one.md

 - [x] Personal Blurb on Heroku
 - [ ] Setup a Heroku image for the database
-- [ ] Scrape a small from the the teacher evaluation database
+- [ ] Scrape a small sample from the the teacher evaluation database

 ### Marshall